sugaryourcoffee/secondhand/doc/setting-up-secondhand-development-environment.md

     rails -s

-we should be able to access the Secondhand application [Secondhand](localhost:3000).
+we should be able to access the Secondhand application at [localhost:3000](localhost:3000).